Chicks on Speed: History

-The co-founders, Melissa Logan and Alex Murray-Leslie were art students at the Academy of Fine Arts, Munich, when they met in 1997 at one of the Academy's parties.
+The co-founders, Alex Murray-Leslie and Melissa E. Logan met in 1997 as art students at the Academy of Fine Arts, Munich, while attending one of the academy's parties.
+Logan and Kiki Moorse met through their Japanese boyfriends.

-Murray-Leslie then invited Logan to join an illegal bar she founded, named "Seppi Bar" that same year.
-Logan and Murray-Leslie began working as a group at Seppi Bar to create art exhibitions and host illegal parties.

-Murray-Leslie founded "Seppi Bar", which was originally named "Maria Bar" earlier, in 1994, with friends Barbara and Karl Fritsch, she later changed the name to "Seppi Bar" in 1996.
-It was a nomadic ArtBar around Munich that lasted 3 years.
-It was a project based on the Cabaret Voltaire in Zurich where Dada artists met and performed.

-After a seminar by Roberto Ohrt on the Situationist International Logan asked Murray-Leslie to leave the lecture and in the hallway said they should be an art collective, a large radical group but without the boss structure of Guy Debord, they would be a collective with equal leadership, horizontal.
-Later Logan and Kiki Moorse met through their Japanese boyfriends.
 Moorse came from fashion, formally an editor at Condé Nast.
-Moorse was a performer in an early Chicks on Speed video (Für die Bessere Welt/ for the better world, Seppi welt ist besser/ (a member until 2006 now on Toffeetones Records), after which she invited her to join Chicks on Speed.
-In this period, Murray-Leslie worked with Upstart at the techno nightclub Ultraschall working the door, curating live-art events and interior media art installations.
-This meeting with Upstart (Label owner of Disko B) would see the medium of music merge with the Chicks' multimedia explorations.
+Moorse was a performer in an early Chicks on Speed video (Für die Bessere Welt/ for the better world, Seppi welt ist besser/ (a member until 2006 now on Toffeetones Records).

+In 1996, Murray-Leslie invited Logan and Moorse to join an illegal bar she founded named Seppi Bar.
+Logan and Murray-Leslie, along with co-art student Lisa Walker, began working as a group at Seppi Bar to create art exhibitions and host illegal parties.
+It was an art project based on the Cabaret Voltaire in Zürich where Dada artists met and performed.

+After painting 25 collage paintings in one night to sell at the annual sale of paintings at the Art Academy, Murray-Leslie needed a collective name in order to be part of the sale, for which they coined the name Chicks on Speed.

+In this period, Murray-Leslie worked with Upstart (Label owner of Disko B) at the techno nightclub Ultraschall working the door, curating live-art events and interior media art installations.
 Chicks on Speed created a live-art piece named I Wanna Be A DJ...Baby!.
 They stood behind DJ decks and smashed records while a sound collage tape was playing.
 For this project they also put together a "box set" with a T-shirt, a cassette, a paper record and a fake interview for their "band".

 During this time they met Upstart (a.k.a.
 Peter Wacha) of Disko B record label who joined their freshly started record label, Go Records, which later become Chicks on Speed Records with Jeurgen Söder.

 Go Records was a suicide label—the release numbers started at 10 and went down to zero; the motto was, perhaps what is wrong with the world is that things are made to grow & get bigger.
 The 10 releases were primarily limited edition 7" and 10" records that sold out fast.